 As a Kansas girl and BBQ lover, I have to put these ribs near the top of my list, and at the top of my list for non-KC BBQ… the meat falls from the bone, the sauce is wet, there’s enough crispy burnt ends… I’d go back in a heartbeat.
 And the martini was spot on.

 Another place I shared a bunch of dishes.
 We ordered the edamame and a black Bao pork bun, then for the main we had grilled octopus.
 Can’t complain about it – it’s definitely a hidden gem in Ubud.

 If you want to try some of the best Peruvian food outside of Peru, head to Pica.
 I don’t have anything bad to say about this place … it was stellar.
 There were five of us and we got there around 9:30pm – last orders are at 10pm on weekends.
-We immediately got a bottle of Argentinian Malbec and ordered a variety of starters for the table.
+We immediately ordered a bottle of Argentinian Malbec and a variety of starters for the table.
 My eye caught the crispy-skinned pork belly on the main course menu.
 Our starters were the stars though.
 The ceviche (two kinds) was great and the baked scallop was lip-smackingly good.
 I think I could have ordered everything on the menu and been content.
 The pork belly was phenomenal… perfectly crispy, just the right amount of fat… mmmmmmmmm.
 The other meals looked good too, and since we cleaned our plates, I’d say none of us were disappointed.